 After the affair has ended, questions about infidelity in marriage have been answered and emotions have been dealt with, spouses reach the point when it’s time to get closure again.

 Harboring resentment causes two people to drift apart while committing to live in the present draws them closer, putting the ghosts of infidelity in marriage to rest.

 One way to get closure following infidelity in marriage is to spend time together without talking about the betrayal.
 As forgiveness grows, spouses will be drawn closer.
 In order for a relationship to survive infidelity, partners must also focus on romance as well as passion.

 Unfaithfulness or infidelity in marriage often causes the hurt partner to feel undesirable so reassuring desire is a must.

 So, how long does it take to get over infidelity?
-There are couples who can heal in a year, and there are others who take years, and even long after it seems the wound has heeled, and the intensity of pain has gone down, something can suddenly trigger the buried pain and a bitterness can creep in.
+There are couples who can heal in a year, and there are others who take years, and even long after it seems the wound has healed, and the intensity of pain has gone down, something can suddenly trigger the buried pain and bitterness can creep in.

-There is no set timeline and yet with efforts the painful thoughts subsequently start to be fewer and farther between.
+There is no set timeline and yet with efforts, the painful thoughts subsequently start to be fewer and farther between.